aws-samples/aws-fault-injection-simulator-workshop/LOCAL.md

 **Note:** The deploy script does not specify a deploy profile.
 Following AWS CLI conventions it will use the default profile and region.
 If you wish to use a different profile/region, set the AWS_PROFILE and AWS_DEFAULT_REGION environment variables.

-**Note:** RDS and EKS deployments are extremely slow.
-To speed up deployments the deploy-parallel script will run as much as possible in parallel and write output to files named `deploy-output.SECTION.txt`.
-If you want serialized deployments, e.g. for debugging, yse the `deploy.sh` script instead.
+**Note:** RDS and EKS deployments take time and don't need to be serialized.
+To speed up deployments the `deploy-parallel.sh` script will run as much as possible in parallel and write output to files named `deploy-output.SECTION.txt`.
+If you want serialized deployments, e.g. for debugging, use the `deploy.sh` script instead.

 ```
 cd aws-fault-injection-simulator-workshop